Hansmu/terraform-tutorial/Readme.md

 it is recommended using the -replace option with terraform apply instead.
 When you use terraform taint, other users could create a new plan against your tainted object before you can review the effects.

+A splat expression.
+The special [*] symbol iterates over all the elements of the list given to its left and accesses from each one the attribute name given on its right.